tduyng/tduyng/README.md

 **`Backend Engineer`**

-Building efficient, scalable backend systems and automating workflows to keep life simple.
-I enjoy working with `TypeScript`, and `Go`, tweak `Neovim` to perfection, and keep my `dotfiles` neat and efficient.
+Building efficient and scalable backend systems while automating workflows to simplify tasks.
+I enjoy working with `TypeScript` and `Go` and sometimes `Rust`.
+I also love working with `Neovim`, and keeping my `dotfiles` tidy and efficient.

 > "Keep it minimal, make it powerful."